Deletion of articles on Wikipedia: Mechanism

+A typical AfD notice (Note: Appearance is variable: the notice will change shape based on the width of the screen on which it is viewed.)

 For articles that do not meet the criteria for speedy deletion and for which proposed deletion is not attempted or a PROD tag is removed, editors can nominate the article for deletion through community discussion.
 Discussions typically last seven days, after which a deciding editor determines whether a consensus has been reached.
 Deletion discussions are carried out on separate pages in Wikipedia's project space dedicated to that purpose, and the discussions themselves are not deleted.
 Any editor may participate in the discussion, and certain Wikipedia editors are persistent participants in Articles for deletion (AfD) discussions.
 Discussions can be cut short under the "Snowball Clause", where an overwhelming consensus for a particular outcome quickly develops, and conversely can be extended several times, on rare occasions lasting a month or more.
 Wikipedia policy encourages editors to use deletion as a "last resort" following attempts to improve an article by conducting additional research.

 Separate discussion boards exist for the deletion of other kinds of content, including "Redirects for discussion" (RfD), "Categories for discussion" (CfD), "Files for discussion" (FfD), "Templates for discussion" (TfD), and "Miscellany for deletion" (MfD).
 The last one encompasses proposals to delete project-space pages, portals, and user-space pages.

 Discussions are initiated with a proposal to delete, but they may resolve several possible outcomes.
 Other common possibilities are that the article is kept, whether by consensus to keep, or the absence of agreement for another outcome; that it is merged into another article; or that the title is redirected to another report, the latter of which may or may not entail deletion of the edit history of the deleted page.
 Wikipedia policy supports finding "alternatives to deletion" (ATD), which may include any alternatives.